-Subsequent to the issue of the Modified Development Consent DA 92/97 in September 2011, a number of formerly privately-owned residences have been acquired by the MPO or other mining operations.
+Subsequent to the issue of the Modified Development Consent DA 92/97 in November 2018, a number of formerly privately-owned residences have been acquired by the MPO or other mining operations.

-An expanded list of noise sensitive residences (compared to that assessed in the MOD 1 EA), based on contemporary land ownership and site validation by MACH Energy as part of MOD 3 and MOD 4, is provided in Appendix C. It is noted this validation identified some additional private receptors that were not included in Development Consent DA 92/97 prior to the approval of MOD 3.
+An expanded list of noise sensitive residences (compared to that assessed in the MOD 3 and MOD 4 EAs and as shown on Figure 3), based on contemporary land ownership and recent site validation by MACH Energy, is provided in Appendix C.